nasa/LPDAAC-Data-Resources/guides/lp_product_guide.md

 **Description**

 [Earthdata Search](https://search.earthdata.nasa.gov/search) is NASA's comprehensive data discovery and access platform.
 Search, visualize, and download Earth science data from NASA's vast archives, covering climate, weather, land, ocean, and more.
+To access the NASA Earth Science data, you are required to create a [NASA Earthdata account](https://urs.earthdata.nasa.gov/profile).

 **Interface**